Full Complement Ball Bearings

 Full complement ball bearings capitalise on the space usually occupied by the ball retainer, as removing the retainer enables additional balls to be fitted.
 This increase in ball complement allows for significant increases in bearing capacity in either axial or radial directions.

-Barden offers two basic designs of full complement bearings, each with different capabilities, limitations and fields of application:
+Barden full complement bearings are offered in two basic designs, each with different capabilities, limitations and fields of application:

 Deep Groove Design